relevant-ai/RelevantCardsDocumentation/README.md

 }
 ```

+**Remark:** The `_URL` function may return an error object if, for example, there is no internet connection.
+In most cases you can safely ignore this, and the card will just display the error.
+Read **Error Handling** below to learn how to handle errors.

 ### The `_LOOP` Function

 This function loops an array and processes each of its items to produce a new array.
 For example, the variable `var` below takes the value `[1,2,3,4]`: